-Citizenship, is embedded throughout our Personal Development (PD) curriculum, which is delivered to children from Reception to Year 8.

-Citizenship education at Danes Hill is:

-- active: emphasises learning by doing; - interactive: uses discussion and debate; - relevant: focuses on real-life issues facing young people and society; - critical: encourages young people to think for themselves; - collaborative: employs group work and co-operative learning; - participative: gives young people a say in their own learning.

-Citizenship education involves a wide range of different elements of learning, including:

-- knowledge and understanding: e.g., about topics such as Britishness, laws and rules, the democratic process, the media, human rights, diversity, money and the economy, sustainable development, and world as a global community; and about concepts, such as democracy, justice, equality, freedom, authority, and the rule of law; skills and aptitudes: e.g., critical thinking, analysing information, expressing opinions, taking part in discussions and debates, negotiating, conflict resolution and participating in community action; - Fundamental British Values: e.g., respect for justice, democracy and the rule of law, openness, tolerance, courage to defend a point of view, and a willingness to listen to, work with and stand up for others.
+- 4.12 Citizenship is embedded throughout our Personal Development (PD) curriculum, which is delivered to children from year 1 to year 8.
+In the EYFS, citizenship is incorporated in the Personal, Social and Emotional Development Curriculum. - 4.13 Citizenship education at Danes Hill is: - active: emphasises learning by doing; - interactive: uses discussion and debate; - relevant: focuses on real-life issues facing young people and society; - critical: encourages young people to think for themselves; - collaborative: employs group work and co-operative learning; - participative: gives young people a say in their own learning. - 4.14 Citizenship education involves a wide range of different elements of learning, including: - knowledge and understanding: e.g., about topics such as Britishness, laws and rules, the democratic process, the media, human rights, diversity, money and the economy, sustainable development, and world as a global community; and about concepts, such as democracy, justice, equality, freedom, authority, and the rule of law; skills and aptitudes: e.g., critical thinking, analysing information, expressing opinions, taking part in discussions and debates, negotiating, conflict resolution and participating in community action; - Fundamental British Values: e.g., respect for justice, democracy and the rule of law, openness, tolerance, courage to defend a point of view, and a willingness to listen to, work with and stand up for others.
 Refer to SMSC section.

-Careers / Future Schools?
+Careers / Future Schools

-Throughout the school pupils are encouraged to think about the future career paths they may wish to follow.
+4.15 Throughout the school pupils are encouraged to think about the future career paths they may wish to follow.
 In the Upper School they are given specific guidance and advice in group and individual sessions.
 This is presented in an impartial manner, enabling pupils to make informed choices about a wide range of career options.
 This is supplemented by outside speakers who come from a range of professions.
 In this way pupils are effectively prepared for the opportunities, responsibilities, and experiences of life in British society.
 See Careers and Further Education Policy.